Feeding Quaker Oatmeal to Babies | Full Oatmeal Guide (+ Recipes)

 • 1 small apple (grated)

-• ¼ cup breast or plant milk
+• ¼ cup breast milk or formula

 • ¼ tsp cinnamon